grpc/grpc.io/content/en/docs/languages/rust/generated-code.md

 Using this approach ensures that your generated code is always up to date as changes are made to your proto definitions.
-However, it requires anyone who wants to compile your crate to have `protoc` installed, and the proper C++ requirements for building the `protoc-gen-rust-grpc` binary.
+However, it requires anyone who wants to compile your crate to have the proper C++ requirements for building the `protoc-gen-rust-grpc` crate.
+Alternatively, you can disable the feature flag `grpc-protobuf-build/build-plugin` (on by default).
+Doing this means users will need to have `protoc` and `protoc-gen-rust-grpc` available in their PATH.

 To implement this method, add the `grpc-protobuf-build` crate to the `[build-dependencies]` section of your project's `Cargo.toml`.
 Then, add the